 The University of Central Lancashire (UCLan) has strengthened its international presence by joining forces with a leading university of applied sciences in the field of health in Germany.

-UCLan’s College of Health and Wellbeing signed a Memorandum of Understanding (MoU) with Hochschule für Gesundheit (hsg) in Bochum, Germany, to establish a framework of collaboration between the two institutions.
+UCLan’s Faculty of Health and Wellbeing signed a Memorandum of Understanding (MoU) with Hochschule für Gesundheit (hsg) in Bochum, Germany, to establish a framework of collaboration between the two institutions.

 The universities will work together over the next 24 months in areas of teaching, research and clinical practice, and the agreement could include provisions for course franchising, staff development and exchange visits for staff and students.

-hsg is the very first state funded university of applied sciences in Germany for nursing, midwifery and allied health professions, and its programmes are closely aligned with UCLan’s College of Health and Wellbeing.
+hsg is the very first state funded university of applied sciences in Germany for nursing, midwifery and allied health professions, and its programmes are closely aligned with UCLan’s Faculty of Health and Wellbeing.

 UCLan’s Reader in Allied Health Practice, Dr. Hazel Roddam, has been working with hsg over the past 12 months.
 The German hsg selected a group of international experts, of which Dr. Roddam was the first, to help develop Masters programmes in evidence based practice and the MoU was a direct result of the success of this collaboration.

-Dr. Nigel Harrison, Executive Dean in the College of Health and Wellbeing, signed the agreement on behalf of UCLan.
+Dr. Nigel Harrison, Executive Dean in the Faculty of Health and Wellbeing, signed the agreement on behalf of UCLan.